PAmerikanos/Valohai_Practical_MLops/Practical_MLops_Valohai_Summary.md

 ### Productionalization - Feature Stores

+Tooling for managing features is almost non-existent.

 #### The Feature Store

+Feature stores are central hubs for features.
+They transform raw data into feature values, store the values, and serve them for model training and online predictions.

+Feature stores allow data scientists to:

+- Build a library of great features collaboratively.
+- Deploy features to production instantly.
+- Share, discover, and re-use features.

 #### Key takeaways - Productionalization - Feature Stores

+1. Building features and getting them to production is one of the hardest parts of productionizing ML.
+2. Feature stores allow data scientists to build, deploy, and share features quickly and easily.
+3. Feature stores complement existing ML infrastructure to bring DevOps-like capabilities to the feature lifecycle.

 ### Testing

+Testing in ML is like trying to hit a moving target.
+The system’s behavior depends on the data’s dynamic qualities and the various model configuration choices.

 #### Data Testing

+Like the unit tests for your code define and test your assumptions about the inputs, your data validation tests should do the same for training and inference input data.
+You should test for null values, abnormal statistical distributions within a feature, and the relationships between features.

 #### Model Testing

+In the training phase, you can test the impact of each hyperparameter.

+When deploying the model, test the relationship between your offline metrics and the actual impact of the model in the real world.

+Another viable smoke test can be testing your new shiny model against a simple baseline model.
+Trickle small amounts of live production data to be handled by your new model as a canary test before you fully commit.

 #### Infrastructure Testing

+Your ML pipeline should be as reproducible as possible from one day to the next.

+Test the reproducibility of your training pipeline by training two or more models side-by-side with the same data and measure any discrepancies between metrics.
+Also, test things like the ability to continue training predictably from a mid-crash checkpoint.
+Don’t forget to create integration smoke tests for your entire pipeline, all the way from first data validation down to model deployment.
+These sorts of tests should run continuously and during the deployment of a new model version.

+You should continuously test your rollback infrastructure, as it is your last line of defense when all other tests have failed you.

 #### Key Takeaways - Testing

+1. Due to the dynamic nature of ML, testing is even more critical.
+2. Testing code is good; testing data is paramount.
+3. Reproducibility of the pipeline is the key to safe deployment.

 ### Deployment and Inference